 FREQUENTLY ASKED QUESTIONS

-2. Who is the camp director?
+2. Who is the Camp Director?

 Jacob Stephens serves as the Children's Director of Park Crest Baptist Church in Springfield, MO.
 He graduated from Mission University, earning his degree in Church Ministry with a Youth Ministry Emphasis.
 In college, Jocob had the opportunity to travel for Mission University; he helped run youth camps all across the country and served in various ways: from running sound to leading activities to being the Emcee.
 In his free-time, Jacob enjoys serving at Park Crest, working out, and hanging out with his friends.
 This is Jacob's third year as Kids Camp Director.